 Which one are you?
 Armed with her distinctive and beautiful art style, Chloe Dungate breaks down the different types of flatmates we have all probably encountered.

-After living away from home for 10 years, Chloe opens up about the different personalities she has lived with and the side effects of living with them, a video we found all too relatable.
+After living away from home for ten years, Chloe opens up about the different personalities she has lived with and the side-effects of living with them, in a video we found all too relatable.